karljakoblarsson/karljakoblarsson.github.io/cv.md

 menuitem: navcv
 ---

-Computer Science Engineering student who wants to build products users love.
+Software Engineer who wants to build products users love.
-Great JavaScript and CSS skills, including React.
+Great JavaScript skills, including React.
 Prefers functional programming.
 Strong communication skills developed in several nonprofit commitments.

-Outside of programming I spend time on synthesisers and coffee.
+Outside of work I build and plays analog synthesizers.

-Currently writing my master thesis with the draft title: Symbolic Functional Finite Exterior Calculus.
-We aim to improve the performance of a partial differential equation solver by implementing the front-end as a symbolic domain specific language written in Haskell.

 Relevant Work Experience
 ---------------

+### Fullstack Software Engineer, LumenRadio
+Feb 2020 - Current

+Develops the app and backend for the AirGlow wireless outdoor lighting control system.
+The app is cross-platform and communicates with the embedded controller using Bluetooth LE.
+The system is connected via REST to a backend written in python.
+I'm sole responsible for the app and backend, and develops the full system together with the team.

 ### Developer, Klimator AB
 Gothenburg - Summer 2018